Clifton Park Homes for Sale

 Clifton Park Neighborhood Assets:

 Much of Clifton Park’s appeal is that it is Lakewood’s only community with a private beach.
-In addition to its nearly quarter-mile-long sandy beach on Lake Erie, exclusive neighborhood amenities include a playground, tennis courts, pickleball courts, a half-basketball court, picnic tables, grills, a fire pit, and a lakeside clubhouse (aka the Beach House) that can be rented for occasions.
+In addition to its nearly quarter-mile-long sandy beach on Lake Erie, exclusive neighborhood amenities include a playground, tennis courts, pickleball courts, a half-basketball court, picnic tables, grills, a fire pit, and a lakeside clubhouse (aka the Beach House) that residents can rent for occasions.

 Such recreational offerings foster neighborly interactions, resulting in an extremely close-knit community.
-Neighbors regularly meet on the beach for potlucks, clambakes or impromptu glasses of wine.
+Neighbors regularly meet on the beach for playdates, potlucks, clambakes and impromptu glasses of wine.

 The premier dining and social club, The Clifton Club, is located within the neighborhood at 17884 Lake Rd.
 The club offers a 3-story historic clubhouse with dining areas, lounges, a pub, and terrace overlooking a beautiful patio and manicured gardens.